Program for Adults in Vocational Education

 Courses are offered Monday through Friday between 8 a.m. and 4:15 p.m.

 High school graduates with a verifiable standard or modified standard diploma are eligible for PAVE admission.
 Students who receive an Applied Studies, Special Diploma or Certificate of Completion from their high school are required to pass an ATB test to be eligible for admission and federal financial aid.
 Students who pass this test may be admitted to Reynolds as either non-curricular or curricular students, provided they also have satisfied other admission requirements.
-For more detailed information, contact the Office of Admissions at (804) 523-5029 or any campus Enrollment Services office.
+For more detailed information, contact the Office of Admissions at (804) 523-5029 or any campus Advising Services office.
 See Advising for more information.

 The Virginia Placement Test measures students’ reading, writing, and numerical skills.
 All students admitted to the college under a curricular program must take a placement test in these areas.